 On April 19, 1897, a “Mystery Airship” plummeted from the sky and crashed to the ground in tiny, remote Aurora, Texas.
 The bizarre mishap was seen by dozens of witnesses.
 The bewildered townspeople buried the alien pilot in the local cemetery.

-Further, between 1895 – 1898, across numerous American small towns spanning three Southwestern states – Texas, Oklahoma, and Louisiana – there were many of these mysterious airship sightings.
+Further, between 1895 – 1898, across numerous American small towns spanning three Southwestern states – Texas, Oklahoma, and Louisiana – there were numerous mysterious airship sightings.
 Witnesses passed along their verbal accounts which soon became family legends.
 A few witnesses shared the details with newspaper reporters, others documented events in civic records or personal letters.

-Across four years, three states, thousands of miles…. there were many hundreds of first hand eye witnesses who recounted similar tales of a “cigar shaped flying craft,” and short brown men who appeared alongside the spacecraft.
-(Interestingly, in the majority of cases, the short men spoke English and were very grateful for the hospitality bestowed on them.)
+Across four years, three states, thousands of miles…. there were many hundreds of first hand eye witnesses who recounted similar tales of a “cigar shaped flying craft,” and short, brown men who appeared alongside the spacecraft.
+(Interestingly, in the majority of cases, the short, brown men spoke English and were very grateful for the hospitality bestowed on them.)

 Five years later, 1902, the Wright brothers debuted their most advanced glider: “Our new machine is a very great improvement over anything…anyone has built.
 Everything is so much more satisfactory that we now believe that the flying problem is really nearing its solution.”
 Wilbur Wright October 2, 1902